 Through a successful career spanning the world’s leading creative agencies and corporations, Amanda has proven the power of her “marketing for good” mantra, time and again.

 Amanda Brinkman makes the Energizer Bunny look lethargic.
 Fueled by fountain Diet Coke and a meticulous daily water intake, she’s a revolutionary brand marketer, a passionate speaker and a respectable water skier.
-She believes all brands can build loyalty by doing good, and she’s constantly on the lookout for new opportunities to share her “marketing for good” mantra with audiences large and small.
+She believes all brands can build loyalty by doing good, and she’s constantly on the lookout for new opportunities to share her “Do Well By Doing Good” mantra with audiences large and small.

 While climbing the ladder at leading creative agencies, Amanda’s work on BMW Films kicked her career into overdrive.
 As a corporate marketing exec, she carved out a niche as an “intrapreneur,” cultivating creativity from the inside out at General Mills, Allianz and UnitedHealth Group, where she built an internal agency that now employs 150 at seven offices worldwide.